JanSobus/fastapi_protobuf/README.md

 ```
 The main goal was achieved - single server can process both request types.
 ### Endpoint routing implementation
 Alternative approach is to have separate endpoints for JSON and bytestring payloads.
 The server will then use the request headers to determine the payload type and route the request to the appropriate endpoint.
-Of course, we don't want developer to manually duplicate the endpoint logic, so the hidden protobuf endpoints will be generated programatically.
+Of course, one doesn't want developer to manually duplicate the endpoint logic, so the hidden protobuf endpoints will be generated programatically.
 Then simple ASGI middleware will detect header type and route the request to the appropriate endpoint.
 ```mermaid
 sequenceDiagram
     participant Client